Star of the Month: Edward G. Robinson

 Eddie’s talent for languages would eventually help him earn his big break on Broadway, and prove an invaluable skill for his contributions to World War II.

-He Was A Lifelong Student
+Edward G. Robinson: A Lifelong Student

 As you’d probably expect from a man who spoke over seven languages, young Manny Goldenberg was an exceptional student.
 Manny loved to read, and spent his time after school at New York City’s Astor Place Library.
 As a young man, he attended the City College of New York (CCNY), where he studied to be an attorney.
 Acting would prove the greater passion, and Manny would eventually leave CCNY for the American Academy of Dramatic Arts.